 Immigrants and Comics.

 Since the early 20th century, newspaper editorial cartoons and comics strips have played a crucial role in representing, constructing, and reifying the immigrant subject and the immigrant experience.
 This interdisciplinary course examines comics from the 1900s to present day.
 Students will study how comics were shaped by the immigrant story, and how they inscribe immigrant identity and experience.
 Readings of comics by Joseph Keppler, Richard Outcault, Siegel & Shuster, James Strum, G. Willow Wilson, Shaun Tan, Lalo Alcaraz, Lila Quintero Weaver and others.
 Prerequisite, A 200-level course in literature or art history.
-Identity and Difference or Theme (Same as Literature and Creative Writing 328.)
+Identity and Difference or Theme (Same as Literature 328.)
 Serrano.

 Digital History and New Media: Theories and Praxis.

 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
 (Same as Cinema and Media Studies 330 and Africana Studies 330.)
 Maximum enrollment, 12.

 Seminar: Written on the Wall: 20th-Century American Prison Writing.